americocunhajr/PaSR-SDE/README.md

 ## Software History

-**PaSR-SDE** development started in the master thesis of the first author and continued over the next decade.
-The results of the thesis were disclosed in the following publication:
+**PaSR-SDE** development started in the master thesis in 2007 of the first author with results disclosed in the following publication:
 - *E. M. Orbegoso and L. F. Figueira da Silva, Study of stochastic mixing models for combustion in turbulent flows, Proceedings of the Combustion Institute, v.
 32, pp. 1595-1603, 2009 http://dx.doi.org/10.1016/j.proci.2008.06.008*

+The development resumed in 2023 with the last author updating the code to make it compatible with newer versions of Matlab.

 ## Reproducibility